l3th4l/VAE-SRCNN/README.md

 # VAE-SRCNN
-Results of training SRCNN Image Super-Resolution network on a VAE's output.
+SRCNN Image Super-Resolution network on a VAE's output.

 ## VAE